 The onset of keratoconus is usually in the early teens to early adulthood but there are increasing reports of keratoconus occurring in children.
 Due to its early age of onset, it can have a significant impact on a person’s education, work, social and family life.

 Who is at risk?

-Despite continuing research, the exact cause of keratoconus remains unknown.
-There are several risk factors including excessive eye rubbing, allergy, connective tissue problems, and contact lens wear.
-Some cases also seem to have a genetic origin, with studies showing that up to 50% of subjects with keratoconus have at least one close relative affected by the disease.
+The exact cause of keratoconus remains unknown, although our recent research indicates that it may result from a combination of genetic and environmental factors.
+Patients with keratoconus report vigorous eye rubbing and have allergies and allergy-related diseases.
+However, the exact link to these risk factors remains unclear.
+Some cases also have a genetic origin, with studies showing that up to 50% of people with keratoconus have at least one close relative affected by the disease.

 What are the symptoms?

 In the early stages, keratoconus may not cause any symptoms.
 However, as keratoconus progresses, it causes blurring and distortion of vision, resulting in frequent changes in glasses prescriptions, or vision that cannot be fully corrected with glasses.
 Some patients also experience symptoms such as increased light sensitivity, halos around light sources and double/multiple images (especially at night), that can make driving at night difficult.

 In the early stages, vision may be correctable with glasses or soft contact lenses.
 As the condition processes and the cornea thins and changes shape, rigid (hard) gas permeable contact lenses are needed to correct vision more adequately.